 Fiberglass Canoe Repairs

-We can do repair or replacement of the wooden components on a fibreglass canoe such as the gunwales, decks, or seats.
-Some minor patches to the fibreglass hull can also be looked after in our shop.
+We can do repair or replacement of the wooden components on a fiberglass canoe such as the gunwales, decks, or seats.
+Some minor patches to the fiberglass hull can also be looked after in our shop.
 Please contact us for more information about the specific type of repairs needed for your canoe.

-Some examples of repairs that can be done without needing to redo the exterior finish include: refinishing peeling paint or varnish, replacing damaged keels and broken stem bands, and repairing or replacing split or damaged gunwales and decks.
+Some examples of repairs that can be done without needing to replace the exterior covering include: refinishing peeling paint or varnish, replacing damaged keels and broken stem bands, and repairing or replacing split or damaged gunwales and decks.
 Most of the time the rotted wood components can be replaced using the same type of wood as the original.

 Hand-woven caned seats are a quintessential part of heritage wooden canoe construction.
 It is recommended to refinish the wooden frame of the seat before replacing the cane.
 As an alternative to a hand-woven seat, pressed cane or web seats are also offered.